 Morocco is called "Al-Maghreb" ("The Country of the Sunset").

 The Arabic language itself adapts some country names in a very particular fashion: for example, Venice is called "Al-Bunduqia" (approximately "The Hazelnut," for reasons that remain unclear; either way, "hazelnut" came to mean "bullet" and eventually "musket or rifle" ), and "al-Yunaan" (from "Ionia") for Greece for starters.
 The trope namer town is called "Al-Qusṭanṭiniyyah" (now "Isṭanbūl").
 Most countries are rendered in the feminine (adding an -a suffix) like "Firansa", "Esbania", "Bolanda" (Poland; Arabic has no "p" sound), "Amriika", probably under a combination of Latin/Romance influence and an old tradition that prefers to give names of regions feminine names unless the name is also an Arabic masculine word (e.g. Morocco—Al-Maghrib, which is the Arabic word for "sunset" and is masculine in that usage).
-Correspondingly, those names that don't end in "a" are still usually considered feminine and are assigned the definite article ("al-", equivalent to "the"): al-Siin (China), al-Yaban (Japan), al-Sawiid (Sweden), al-Maksiik (Mexico), al-Brasiil (Brazil)...
+Correspondingly, those names that don't end in "a" are still usually considered feminine and are assigned the definite article ("al-", equivalent to "the"): al-Siin (China), al-Yaban (Japan, from English), al-Sawiid (Sweden), al-Maksiik (Mexico, also from English), al-Brasiil (Brazil)...
 Peculiarly, there is one country that ends in "a" and also has the definite: al-Nimsa, the Arabic word for Austria, which arrived in Arabic at the end of a long chain of meaning mutation and borrowing: originally from ''nemets(y)", a Slavic term for "mute", which became a Slavic term for "foreigner", which was narrowed down to mean "German", which the Turks took as "Nemce" meaning "Austrian" because those were the Germans they had the most, um, extensivecontact with, and then borrowed to al-Nimsa (for no apparent reason) by the Arabs.

 In a similar way, many countries in Japanese are or were spelled in a different way from the originals, sometimes using how the locals call their country or using another proxy language: Spain is spelled in Japanese as スペイン (Supein, from English), instead of using the Spanish one, the same goes with Mexico, who is spelled in Japanese as メキシコ (Mekishiko, also from English).
 The biggest offenders are Argentina (アルゼンチン, Aruzenchin, from Argentine, a very archaic English spelling of that country that even the British doesn't use it anymore) and the Netherlands/Holland (オランダ, Oranda, from Spanish since the country is named Holanda in that language).